vanderpatrick/SkateGram/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Was used to select the icons used in this project.
 - [Bootstrap](https://getbootstrap.com/)
-  - Bootstrap was used as the CSS framework for this project
+  - Bootstrap was used as the CSS framework for this project.
   # Credits :
  1. [MDBoostrap](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)
-  - For providing the footer code
+  - For providing the footer code.

  2. [Codemy](https://www.youtube.com/c/CodingNepal/featured)
-  - For providing insight into the creation of the profile and comment section
+  - For providing insight into the creation of the profile and comment section.

  3. [Code Institute](https://codeinstitute.net/)
   - Code Institute for all the support and care for me and my projects.